 - Navigate to the Playback tab and double-click your default playback device.
-Now you will see a thick green mark next to the name of your device.
+You will see a thick green mark next to your device’s name.

 - Move to the Advanced tab.
 Click the drop-down menu and change the default sound format.

 Turning off audio enhancements on your device may also solve the problem of your computer not recognizing headphones.
 This is because enabling audio enhancements interferes with headphone functionality which may cause it to stop working.
 Here’s how to turn them off:

 - Open the Control Panel on your computer.

 - Go to the Hardware and Sound section and then click on the Sound section.

 - Right-click on your headphones and select “Properties.”

 - Navigate to the Enhancements tab and uncheck the “Disable all sound effects” option.